MAP-Team/data-science/README.md

 I'm again borrowing these from [Facebook's Guidelines](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)

--   2 spaces for indentation rather than tabs
+-   2 spaces for indentation rather than tabs (or tabs that convert to spaces)
--   You can try running `npm run lint` for style unification
+-   You can try running `pipenv install autopep8 --dev` for style unification

 ## License